"Maybe It's a Piece of Dust"

 All those purty transparent keyboards of theirs rapidly turn into hideous festivals of dust and hairs, and getting them apart and back together again is way more difficult than average.
 I see them all the time at thrift stores and the like, and wish I hadn't.

+Those transparent keyboards that were last sold something like 15 years ago?

-I think I know the problem (Score:3)
+I think I know the problem (Score:5, Funny)

 Mac laptops are designed for a very specific operating environment -- sitting in a coffee shop and "working on your screenplay" while desperately hoping the cute hipster girl at the next table over asks you what you're working on, so you can casually mention your screenplay.
 You probably weren't doing that, thus it's your fault.